 To ease my anxiety, Doug made us all zucchini waffles with real whipped cream and blackberries on top.
 They were delicious.
 I also ate a few slices of leftover pizza.
 Doug then drove Whip and me back up to the trailhead.
 I can’t thank the family enough for all the kind things they did for me.
 They all had such interesting passions and stories, I hope I may get to visit them again.

 As soon as I got out of the car at the trailhead, I heard someone yell my name.
 It was Dorothy and his parents were just dropping him off, too.
 So I got to start the section with 2 very nice guys, which helped quell some of my worries.
 I wasn’t sure how well I would handle the extra weight and was also still worried about being cold…not that my 2 friends could really help with such problems.

 It also didn’t help matters that the pass was cloudy and the skies were spitting rain.
 Precipitation?
 How could this happen?
 I hadn’t seen this stuff for over 2 months!
 I had not packed in a way that I was prepared for rain…meaning some of my stuff could get wet.
 Then it started hailing, so I quickly deployed the umbrella.
 It only lasted less than 5 minutes, fortunately.
 The forecast called for it to be sunny by noon and sure enough, the clouds moved out and it was nice…but still very cold.

 We went uphill for quite a bit and I was really feeling the weight of my pack.
 Six days worth of food is the most I’ve carried on this trip.
 Plus, the bear can was burning a hole into the small of my back.
 I went through several re-packings and finally settled on putting it near the top of my pack.
-For this whole trip, everything had its exact spot in my pack and now the order was in chaos.
+My orderly system was now in chaos.
 It would take some time to adjust to this new gear.